Breword/tmux/Advanced-Use.md

   %11
   ~~~~

+#### Command sequences

+XXX

 #### The default target

 When many tmux commands are run, they have to work out which session, window or
 pane they should affect.
-This is known as the target.
-For example,
+This is known as the target and is made up a session,
+a window (including its index in the session) and a pane.
+Not all of these
+components are used by every command, for example `split-window` needs to know
+which window to target, but doesn't care about the session or pane.

-`split-window` needs to decide which window to split.
-The target can be
-specified to most commands using the `-t` flag - this is described in the next
+The target can be specified to most commands using the `-t` flag - this is
-section.
-If `-t` is not given, the default target is used.
+described in the next section.
+If `-t` is not given, the default target is
+used.

 How tmux works out the default target depends on where the command is run from.
 There are three typical cases: